Nominjin

-Nomi Jean Cater, better known as Nominjin (Номинжин), is a multi-lingual and multi-cultural singer and songwriter.
+Nominjin (Номинжин), is a Mongolian-American, multi-lingual and multi-cultural singer and songwriter.
 She has performed in more than 15 countries as a solo singer in front of audiences of up to 70,000 people, on the prestigious stages such as Stern Auditorium of Carnegie Hall, David Geffen Hall of Lincoln Center and Welsh National Opera Orchestra at Llangollen.
 She speaks four languages and sings in 15 languages (English, Russian, Hindi, French, Korean, Chinese, Hebrew, Japanese, Spanish, Vietnamese etc.)

 Early life

 Raised by her American father and Mongolian mother, she resides in Los Angeles and has spent her early childhood in Russia, Mongolia, India, and the Caribbean due to her parents' work; as a result, she speaks fluent English and Mongolian and several other languages including Russian and Malayalam.

 Career

 Nominjin launched her career at age 14 after studying under vocal coach Roger Love.
-She has performed in Russia, the United States,UK ,Turkey, India, the Caribbean, Singapore, South Korea, France, Mexico, Japan, China, Hong Kong, Taiwan, and Thailand.
+She has performed in Russia, the US, the UK ,Turkey, India, the Caribbean, Singapore, South Korea, France, Mexico, Japan, China, Hong Kong, Taiwan, and Thailand.

-In addition to more than a dozen #1 hits in her native country of Mongolia, Nominjin's other accomplishments include being featured on John Lennon's tribute album Peace, Love & Truth. by Yoko Ono/EMI in 2005.
+In addition to more than a dozen #1 hits in her native country of Mongolia, Nominjin's other accomplishments include being featured on the John Lennon tribute album Peace, Love & Truth. by Yoko Ono/EMI in 2005.
 In 2007, Nominjin's version of “Take Me To Your Heart” that she recorded with the National Morin Khuur Ensemble of Mongolia was included on the EMI album “Love: Best of Ten Years” alongside multi-platinum selling artists such as Christina Aguilera, Toni Braxton, Norah Jones and Ricky Martin.